 Establishing a structured process for Root Cause Analysis (RCA) and mortality reviews are key factors in building a quality structure.
 Effective RCA’s should be standardized throughout the system, ask the right questions, and focus on finding underlying system contributions and areas for improvement.
 Electronic RCA’s not only increase efficiency and effectiveness but also allow organizations to identify trends in quality and safety.
 Additionally, standardizing mortality reviews has been shown to increase quality improvement.(3)

 Lack of communication and miscommunication can lead to adverse events and errors.
-(4) Safety Huddles provide opportunities for staff to communicate, identify safety concerns, develop action plans, and acknowledge successes.
+(4) Safety Huddles for a culture of safety provide opportunities for staff to communicate, identify safety concerns, develop action plans, and acknowledge successes.

 Safety huddles are routine, brief meetings comprised of multidisciplinary staff members shown to improve quality information sharing and accountability, and spark system-wide changes that promote safety.
 (4)